levsero/test_embed/doc/csp.md

 * `https://*.zopim.io`
 * `wss://*.zopim.com`

-You must also relax your policy for inline scripts and CSS styles by specifying `'unsafe-inline'` in both the `script-src` and `style-src ` directives.
+You must also relax your policy for inline scripts and CSS styles by specifying `'unsafe-inline'` in both the `script-src` and `style-src` directives.
 This is because a snippet and styles for chat are injected into the host page at runtime.

 Example header:

 ```
-Content-Security-Policy: script-src 'self' https://assets.zendesk.com https://*.zopim.com wss://*.zopim.com https://*.zopim.io 'unsafe-'inline'; style-src 'unsafe-inline'
+Content-Security-Policy: script-src 'self' https://static.zdassets.com https://ekr.zdassets.com https://*.zopim.com wss://*.zopim.com https://*.zopim.org https://*.zopim.io 'unsafe-inline'; style-src 'unsafe-inline'
 ```

 For more information, see the discussion named [Content Security Policy](https://chat.zendesk.com/hc/en-us/community/posts/210316137/comments/211646308) in the Zendesk Chat community.